 I am blessed to have three children of my own, and two step daughters, who are all now independent adults.
 I am also a proud grandmother of three very precious little people.

 Whilst having no formal religious affiliation, I consider myself to be a respectful, open minded and spiritual person.
 I have wide experience working with families from different faiths (and none).
 I self identify as a woman, with preferred pronouns of she/her.
 I am always welcoming to people from LBGQIA communities and am working to adjust my language to be more inclusive.
 This is a work in progress and I am always open to constructive criticism and advice.

 I find great joy and comfort in the natural world, and will often be found walking, running or horse riding on the South Downs or further afield, as a form of meditation, an opportunity for reflection and to recharge my batteries.
 I have learned that walking and talking in wonderful places can be a very powerful way to unlock what is deeply within us, and will gladly literally go walking with you if you wish.

 I am registered with the Nursing and Midwifery Council (NMC) to practise as both a midwife and a nurse.
 I am a member of the Royal College of Midwifery and the Royal College of Nursing.
 I work as part of the Private Midwives family, gaining professional support, ongoing training and access to a network of experienced and skilled colleagues.
 Through the Private Midwives organisation I have professional insurance which includes intrapartum (birth) insurance.
-I am registered with the Care Quality Commission (CQC) to provide screening services.”
+I am also a Professional Midwifery Advocate (PMA).”

 – Angie Bowles